Fbartoli/Doneth/README.md

 ## Overview

 This repository contains the Doneth project, a full-stack application built with a modern web and blockchain technology stack.
+Doneth is a fundraising platform designed to empower projects by fostering vibrant communities around them.

+Key features include:
+-   **Project-based Fundraising**: Users can create and contribute to fundraising campaigns for various projects.
+-   **Community Building**: Each project has an associated group, creating a dedicated space for supporters and a project team to connect.
+-   **Project Feeds**: Every project group includes a feed where members can share updates, discussions, and engage with the community, enhancing transparency and interaction.

 It utilizes a monorepo structure managed by pnpm to handle multiple packages and their dependencies efficiently.

 ## Monorepo Structure